-A DANGER Explosion can result in death or serious injury: Do not remove the transmitter covers in explosion-proof environments when the circuit is powered.
-Both transmitter covers must be fully engaged to meet explosion-proof requirements.
+- Do not remove the transmitter covers in explosion-proof environments when the circuit is powered. - Both transmitter covers must be fully engaged to meet explosion-proof requirements.

-DANGER Electrical shock can result in serious injury: When installing transmitters in close proximity of high voltage sources (near power lines) the transmitter leads can be subject to high voltages.
-Avoid contact with the leads and terminals.
+- When installing transmitters in close proximity of high voltage sources (near power lines) the transmitter leads can be subject to high voltages. - Avoid contact with the leads and terminals.